Version 3; last updated 17 November 2021.

 2.1.
 The Customer is responsible for the activity of Authorised Users with respect to the Products Licenced under a Consultants Daily Subscription, including ensuring that Authorised Users comply with these Product Terms and the User Terms.

 2.4.
-Seequent may amend the Products available under Consultants Daily Subscriptions and change Fees and invoicing for Consultants Daily Subscriptions at any time.
-Such changes will take effect 30 days from notification by Seequent.
-A continuous use of Consultants Daily Subscriptions shall be deemed as the Customer’s acceptance of price changes.
+Bentley may unilaterally amend the Products available under Consultants Daily Subscriptions and change Fees and invoicing for Consultants Daily Subscriptions at any time.
+Such changes will take effect thirty (30) days from notification by Bentley.
+A continuous use of Consultants Daily Subscriptions shall be deemed as the Customer’s acceptance of relevant changes notified by Bentley.

 2.5.
-Consultants Daily Subscriptions are subject to prior approval by Seequent and may be revoked at Seequent’s discretion if the Customer or any Authorised User is found to be in breach of these Product Terms.
+Consultants Daily Subscriptions are subject to prior approval by Bentley and may be revoked at Bentley’s discretion if the Customer or any Authorised User is found to be in breach of these Product Terms.

 1. Where the Customer is located in Brazil, the following terms of this clause 1 will apply and prevail over the remainder of the Product Terms.